-When CEOs and boards begin to look for an M&A adviser, they often start in one of the big financial centers, like New York or Boston.
+When CEOs and boards begin to look for an M&A Advisor, they often start in one of the big financial centers like New York or Boston.
 For most transactions under $100 million, I believe an M&A Advisor more than a couple of hours away by car is usually a bad choice.

-One of the dirty secrets of the M&A Advisory business is large number of M&A Advisory engagements that fail to result in a successful transaction.
+One of the dirty secrets in the M&A Advisory business is large number of M&A Advisory engagements that fail to result in a successful transaction.
 It’s impossible to find statistics on this.
-Every M&A advisory firm keeps their failure rate a closely guarded secret – many probably don’t even calculate failure rates.
+Every M&A Advisory firm keeps their failure rate a closely guarded secret – many probably don’t even calculate their failure rates.

 For over a couple of decades now, I have been asking every CEO, board member and investor I know to share their M&A successes and failures.
-My twenty years in YPO also provided lots of perspective on M&A transactions gone well – and otherwise.
+My twenty years in YPO also provided a broad perspective on M&A transactions, both successes and failures.

 I used to think that at least half of M&A transactions failed.
 As I learned more, I realized that the percentage of times a planned exit fails to result in the company being sold is closer to 75%.

 Failure Increases with Distant M&A Advisers